Life Insurance for Morphine users.

 This is why…

-Prior to being approved for a traditional term or whole life insurance policy, most (if not all) life insurance companies are going to want to ask you a series of questions about “why” you have been prescribed Morphine and how “serious” the pre-existing medical condition is/was that led to its use.
+Before being approved for a traditional term or whole life insurance policy, most (if not all) life insurance companies are going to want to ask you a series of questions about “why” you have been prescribed Morphine and how “serious” the pre-existing medical condition is/was that led to its use.

 What kind of information will the insurance companies ask me or be interested in?